ESSS/jira2latex/README.md

 ## Usage

 * Create the environment: `conda env create -f environment.yml`
 * Open `issues_to_latex_config.yaml` and configure it the way tou need.
-Don't forget to type your password there.
+If you don't type your password there, it'll be asked on the command line.
 * Run `python issues_to_latex.py`, in case you get `JIRAError 403 CAPTCHA_CHALLENGE` open your browser and logout/login again on
 Jira.